Handicap (golf): South African Handicap System

-Before 2018, the South African Handicap System used a propriety course rating system without slope, called Standard Rating, which included specific calculations for length and altitude.
+Before 2018, the South African Handicap System used a proprietary course rating system without slope, called Standard Rating, which included specific calculations for length and altitude.
 Handicaps were calculated using the best 10 from the last 20 differentials, with differentials derived by means of a simple (Standard Rating − Adjusted Gross) formula.
 The system previously calculated handicaps against an adjusted Standard Rating (called Calculated Rating) but this was suspended in 2012.
 Playing handicaps were simply the exact handicap, rounded to the nearest whole number.

 In September 2018, the renamed GolfRSA Handicap System adopted the USGA Course and Slope Rating system.
 This necessitated a few additional changes (e.g. playing handicap and differential calculations), but the system retained all other features (e.g. Adjusted Gross and no daily course rating adjustment).
 The playing handicap under the GolfRSA system includes the difference between the Course Rating and Par.

 In October 2019, further changes were made which brought the GolfRSA Handicap System further into line with the upcoming World Handicap System.
 The changes introduced included reducing the number of differentials used in handicap calculations from 10 down to 8, net double bogey as the maximum score per hole, reducing the minimum number of valid 18-hole scores required for handicapping to three, and exceptional scoring reductions.